Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-startCommand-f.rst

 After the *command* string has been split and unquoted, this function behaves like :sip:ref:`~PyQt6.QtCore.QProcess.start`.

-On operating systems where the system API for passing command line arguments to a subprocess natively uses a single string (Windows), one can conceive command lines which cannot be passed via `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_'s portable list-based API.
+On operating systems where the system API for passing command line arguments to a subprocess natively uses a single string (Windows), one can conceive command lines which cannot be passed via :sip:ref:`~PyQt6.QtCore.QProcess`'s portable list-based API.
 In these rare cases you need to use :sip:ref:`~PyQt6.QtCore.QProcess.setProgram` and setNativeArguments() instead of this function.

 .. seealso:: splitCommand(), :sip:ref:`~PyQt6.QtCore.QProcess.start`.